 The weight of a Lynx Point generally ranges between 6 and 12 lbs.
 As with other breeds, males are usually larger than females.

-The Lynx Point Siamese can be one of several colors with varying patterns.
-You can choose from chocolate, seal, caramel, cinnamon, apricot, red, lilac, or blue.
+The Lynx Point Siamese can be one of eight colors with varying patterns.
+These include chocolate, seal, caramel, cinnamon, apricot, red, lilac, or blue.

 Distinct color rings extend over their faces, legs, and tails.
 These generally darken as the cats get older.

-Like many other breeds, the Lynx Point Siamese can also have a tortoiseshell tabby pattern though this is rare to see.
+Like many other breeds, the Lynx Point Siamese can also have a tortoiseshell tabby pattern, though this is a rare occurence.

 Lynx Point Siamese cat personality

 If you’ve met a Siamese cat you’ll know how amazing this breed is.
-The Lynx Point is a more toned-down version but is still very much affectionate, inquisitive, and sociable.
-This cat simply adores human company.
+The Lynx Point is a toned-down version, perfect as a pet for any family.

 If you have to leave a Seal Point Siamese alone, make sure it has plenty to occupy it or may become quite destructive due to boredom.